picosix/p6-static/README.md

 # p6-cdn

-> Serve image with the best size
+> Serve an image at different size / resolution depending on user request